floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 respond to small parts of the retina and change rapidly.
 Higher regions will have stable representations of, say, an elephant as we look at it from any angle.
 This process of abstracting up the hierarchy is referred to as _temporal pooling_.
-You can read about Jeff Hawkins' [new ideas about temporal pooling](https://github.com/numenta/nupic/wiki/New-Ideas-About-Temporal-Pooling).
+You can read Jeff Hawkins' [new ideas about temporal pooling](https://github.com/numenta/nupic/wiki/New-Ideas-About-Temporal-Pooling).

 There should be specific cells which become active in response to,